At the Immigrant's Table

 To be kosher for Passover eve, however, a matzo recipe must contain nothing but water and flour.
 Omit the salt and any flavourings to satisfy that requirement.

 However, I feel that the goal of this homemade matzoh recipe is to provide an alternative that allows people to celebrate the spirit of Passover wherever they are.
-Whether they strive for absolute kosher recipe or not, I believe everyone should have the means to honour the spirit of a holiday.
-So that's why I developed this recipe, and I make no claims for absolute kosherness.

-Matzo Ingredients
+Matzo a.k.a.
+Matzo Recipe Ingredients

-How to make homemade matzo for Passover
+How to make Homemade matzo for Passover

 Preheat the oven